 Current projects

-The Political Economy of Favoritism
+The Political Economy of Particularism

-This project investigates how legislative and regulatory processes channel resources to privileged actors and shape patterns of inequality and market power.
+This project studies how legislative and regulatory processes channel resources to privileged actors and shape patterns of inequality and market power.
 Drawing on new large-scale, micro-level datasets on parliamentary activity and public procurement, it examines the institutional mechanisms through which rules are designed or adapted to benefit specific firms and sectors.

 These mechanisms have tangible consequences: the project traces how these advantages translate into market performance and how they feed back into politics through campaign finance, lobbying, and media influence.
 In doing so, it highlights the redistributive implications of political favoritism and its broader consequences for the politics of policy.